Origins, Prophesies and the

 indeed, a true androgynic avatar.

-servant of the Great Mother.
+Great Mother.
 It is the turning point in Buddhism as we know it.
-Sakyamuni
+Sakyamuni propagated

-propagated "Enlightenment as the fruit of self-effort"*.
-However, in these
+"Enlightenment as the fruit of self-effort"*.
+However, in these materialistic

-materialistic times greed has devaluated Buddhism's most cherished treasure.
-Maitreya came
+times greed has devaluated Buddhism's most cherished treasure.
+Maitreya came into this

-into this world without any effort on his part, though.
+world without any effort on his part, though.
 He descended rather than ascended.
+His

-His Enlightenment is a gift.
+Enlightenment is a gift.
 But there is more about it.
-Because "he was sent"
+Because "he was sent" to

-to earth, he knows about his background, his "ancestry".
-His Light Body
+earth, he knows about his background, his "ancestry".
+His Light Body originates

-originates from Primordial Darkness, from the Cosmic Womb or Great Mother.
-Hence, he is
+from Primordial Darkness, from the Cosmic Womb or Great Mother.
+Hence, he is not a Buddha

-not a Buddha in his own right, but acts according to Mother's instructions.
-He teaches
+in his own right, but acts according to Mother's instructions.
+He teaches people - often

-people - often after a period in which you have exhausted yourself in self-effort - how to
+after a period in which you have exhausted yourself in self-effort - how to "return

-"return Home".
-It is a true breakthrough, in which the age of decline is turned
+Home".
+It is a true breakthrough, in which the age of decline is turned into renewal.

-into renewal.
-Hence, every Maitreya Temple/ Center/ Organization/ Group around the world
+Hence, every Maitreya Temple/ Center/ Organization/ Group around the world may request for

-may request for initiation into the true mystery: to (re)link Maitreya as the servant of
+initiation into the true mystery: to (re)link Maitreya as the servant of the Great Mother,

-the Great Mother, thus becoming part of the worldwide Mission of transforming Self and
+thus becoming part of the worldwide Mission of transforming Self and Society.

 * However, the imagery of the Bodhi